Skip to content

 National Museum of Cinema – Torino, Italy

-The National Museum of Cinema in Turin, Italy is a motion picture museum located in the historic Mole Antonelliana tower that was first opened in 1958.
-The museum has five floors and, as the building was originally intended to be a synagogue, various exhibitions are represented within different chapels.
-It is run by the Maria Adriana Prolo Foundation and a majority of its collection is thanks to collector and historian of Italian cinema Maria Adriana Prolo; often referred to as “the lady of the cinema”, Prolo dedicated her life to the study of cinema.
-The idea for a museum was conceived in 1941 when Prolo wrote in her diary “June 8, 1941: The Museum was Thought”.
+The National Museum of Cinema in Turin, Italy, is a motion picture museum in the historic Mole Antonelliana tower that opened in 1958.
+The museum has five floors, and as the building was initially intended to be a synagogue, various exhibitions are held in different chapels.
+The Maria Adriana Prolo Foundation runs it, and most of its collection is thanks to collector and historian of Italian cinema Maria Adriana Prolo; often referred to as “the lady of the cinema”, Prolo dedicated her life to the study of cinema.
+The idea for a museum was conceived in 1941 when Prolo wrote in her diary, “8 June 1941: The Museum was Thought”.

 A photo of a cinematographers room

-The focal point of Italy’s National Museum of Cinema is the Temple Hall: Photo by Noom Peerapong on Unsplash
+The focal point of Italy’s National Museum of Cinema is the Temple Hall: Photo by Noom Peerapong on Unsplash.

 Prolo began collecting and conserving documents and materials from the Turin cinema.
-According to the Maria Adriana Prolo Foundation, “in 1953, the Cultural Association Museum of Cinema was formed which aimed to ‘collect, preserve and exhibit to the public all the material that refers to the documentation and history of artistic, cultural, technical and industrial activities in cinematography and photography’”.
+According to the Maria Adriana Prolo Foundation, “In 1953, the Cultural Association Museum of Cinema was formed which aimed to ‘collect, preserve and exhibit to the public all the material that refers to the documentation and history of artistic, cultural, technical and industrial activities in cinematography and photography’”.

 Interior of The National Museum of Indian Cinema

-The National Museum of Indian Cinema opened in 2019: Photo from The National
+The National Museum of Indian Cinema opened in 2019: Photo from The National.

 The National Museum of Indian Cinema – Mumbai, India

-Exploring over 100 years of Indian cinema, the museum showcases early Indian silent films, “film properties and costumes, vintage equipment, posters, copies of important films, promotional leaflets, soundtracks, trailers, transparencies, old cinema magazines, statistics covering film making and distribution”.
+Exploring over 100 years of Indian cinema, the museum showcases early Indian silent films, “film properties and costumes, vintage equipment, posters, copies of important films, promotional leaflets, soundtracks, trailers, transparencies, old cinema magazines, statistics covering filmmaking and distribution”.
 Some of their most fascinating items include the famous first show of the Lumiere brothers’ films in Mumbai in 1896, hand-painted posters, audio recordings of K. L. Saigal, considered the first star of Hindi-language cinema, and clips and documents relating to India’s first full-length feature film, Dadasaheb Phalke, directed by Raja Harishchandra in 1913.

 Interior of The Cinema Museum in Spain

-The Cinema Museum in Spain was the first of its kind in the country: Photo from Thousand Wonders
+The Cinema Museum in Spain was the first of its kind in the country: Photo from Thousand Wonders.

 The Cinema Museum – Girona, Spain